apptainer/singularity-userdocs/singularity_and_docker.rst

 .. carve off topics and work on the page together.
 ..

 ..
-The breakdown of the URI is useful and should be retained (but edited)
+TODO The breakdown of the URI is useful and should be retained (but edited)
 ..     https://www.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html#how-do-i-specify-my-docker-image

-.. build a singularity container from local docker images (ask Ian and/or Michael)
+..
+TODO build a singularity container from local docker images (ask Ian and/or Michael)
 ..     running in daemon
 ..     sitting on host
 .. build from an OCI bundle (ask Ian and/or Michael.)

-..
-TODO siftool ???